 In June 1945, Dobson and other players at Camp Wheeler helped conduct a training camp in Macon, Georgia, for young local ballplayers.
 The team traveled some, playing other bases as far away as California.
 Cincinnati shortstop Eddie Miller wrote of a game there, “We beat Joe, but he struck out 14 and looked great.”10

 Fresh out of his Army baseball uniform and into a Red Sox one again, Joe made his first start in an intrasquad game on March 5 and he set down the nine batters he faced, striking out three.
 For the season, Dobson started 24 games, and relieved in eight more.
 Just before the June 8 start in Detroit, Joe learned that his father had died in Arizona.
 His brother told Joe on the phone that their father would have wanted Joe to pitch, so he beat the Tigers that day -- taking his record up to 7-1 -- and then left for the funeral.
-Back 12 days later, he lost a 2-0 game to the Browns.
 By season’s end, Ferriss, Hughson, and Harris all had more wins but Joe had posted a very strong 13-7 record with a 3.24 ERA, doing his part to bring the team into its first World Series in 28 years, against the St. Louis Cardinals.
-During the Series itself, he threw one inning of hitless relief in the Game Two loss, righted the Red Sox ship with a complete-game, four-hit, 6-3 win in Game Five, and threw 2 2/3 innings of hitless relief in the middle of Game Seven.
+During the Series itself, he threw one inning of hitless relief in the Game Two loss, righted the Red Sox ship with a complete-game, four-hit, 6-3 win in Game Five (all three runs unearned), and threw 2 2/3 innings of hitless relief in the middle of Game Seven.
 They were the only World Series games in which he appeared, and he couldn’t have acquitted himself much better.

 After it was all over, Joe traveled from St. Louis back to Boston, where his wife had a thyroid operation, and then to Arizona, where he and his brother started work building a new home.
 It was Joe’s wife who took credit for his win in Game Five.
 With ongoing shortages from the war years, she said, it was the first steak she’d been able to buy in Boston all year, and she said that it helped her husband.
 Joe agreed it helped, but said that the real secret weapon was his “atom ball” -- which he said was “the pitch I used whenever I got into trouble.
 It was usually a down-breaking curve that exploded like ‘Operation Crossroads.’”12 He was delayed returning home, when their car broke down in Pittsfield and it was two weeks before it was sufficiently repaired to make the journey.
 Steaks and auto parts still seemed hard to come by as the nation rebuilt its domestic economy.